 Rhythm and Language Overlap

 My second line of research addresses the competition between people’s ability to segment rhythms and their ability to perceive whole sentences.
 Across a number of studies, I have found that sentence processing overwhelms perceptual organization: listeners are told to ignore the words of the sentence and choose the underlying rhythm pattern in which the words are repeating, yet the majority of listeners choose the start of the sentence as the start of the rhythm.
 This happens even when the sentences are in a non-native language that listeners are beginning to learn (Getz, Salona*, Yu, & Kubovy, 2015).
-It is harder for listeners to ignore sentences that appear with complex rhythms compared to simple rhythms (Getz, Wohltjen*, & Kubovy, under review) and sentences that are composed of anxiety-related words compared to neutral words (Gai*, Getz, & Kubovy, in prep).
+It is harder for listeners to ignore sentences that appear with complex rhythms compared to simple rhythms (Getz, Wohltjen*, & Kubovy, in press) and sentences that are composed of anxiety-related words compared to neutral words (Gai*, Getz, & Kubovy, in prep).

 Audiovisual Cross-modal Correspondences